lwhitelock/ITGlue-Hudu-Migration/README.md

 ___
 # ITGlue-Hudu-Migration

-**For the early beta version of the script, 2024-dev branch, the blog post may still be relevant in some cases but is mostly outdated.** See [this link instead](https://mspbook.mspgeek.org/books/hudu-scripts-in-progress/page/itglue-to-hudu-migration) or [this other link here](https://demort.hosteddocs.io/shared_article/7BKhGktLGN1FEDSVEkh1bLpF)
+**The original blog post may still be relevant in some cases but is mostly outdated.** See [this link instead](https://mspbook.mspgeek.org/books/hudu-scripts-in-progress/page/itglue-to-hudu-migration) or [this other link here](https://demort.hosteddocs.io/shared_article/7BKhGktLGN1FEDSVEkh1bLpF)

 # Known Issues